bufhdy/Saruku/README.md

 1. When opening a file, timer will stop for a little while.
 (Have got no idea how to solve. )
 2. Hidden cursor not working when getting back from other apps.
 It'll be good after open any Saruku own window.
 3. Popover won't display correctly when hidden by hidden-bar app.
 (So don't hide it by default?)
 4. App will crush when running in the .dmg file.
+So please drag Saruku into the Applications folder.
 5. Cannot change the colour title bar text.
+(Don't know how to. )
+6. It'll get stuck in open panel if view mode is list.
+Wwhen mode is icon it's all right

 ## To-Dos